allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 }
 ```

 This is already complicated code to read and understand, and it's tricky to do using Elm as well.
-Let's see how to achieve the same understanding exactly what we're doing (we've all blindly copied and pasted code in the past, don't deny).
+Let's see how to achieve the same, understanding exactly what we're doing (we've all blindly copied and pasted code in the past, don't deny).

 First, let's write the two requests we need; one for fetching the list of events, the second to obtain a given user's details from her `login`: